Jennamj31/task-2/README.md

 # task-2
-# 📧 Phishing Email Analysis – Case Study
+# 📧 Phishing Email Analysis

 This project demonstrates a step-by-step forensic analysis of a **phishing email** to help raise awareness about common email-based threats and to showcase how email spoofing, header manipulation, and social engineering are used to deceive users.